christian-harsana/react-shopping-cart/README.md

 - Vite

 ## Updates & Future Updates
-- <strong>14 Oct 2025</strong> - Add React test cases using React Testing Library
+- <strong>14 Oct 2025</strong>
+    - Add React test cases using React Testing Library
     - Implement loading indicator when loading the products at shop page
+- Speed up the initial data fetch at the shop page
 - Add search functionality for the shop page